PolyCortex/pyMuse/README.md

 ### Installation of this package
 Make sure you downloaded the right Python distribution and download the pyMuse package (e.g., using `git clone`).

-Open a terminal, go into the package and type: `python setup.py install` The installer should install all requirements, including:
+Open a terminal, go into the package and type: `python setup.py install`.

+The installer should install all requirements, including:
 * numpy
 * scipy